How to Build a CRM Solution for your Business from Scratch

 - Check reviews

-Current and former clients are a great source of the most valuable information.
+Current and former clients are a great source of the most valuable information when planning a CRM system from scratch.
 You can use platforms like Clutch to check out what others are saying about the company that has attracted your interest.
 You can take the vendor research a step further and get in touch with the vendor’s clients to get the information from the primary source.

 - Choose a geographical region

-If you are looking for technical expertise combined with affordable development prices, Eastern Europe is a great place to start.
+If you are looking for technical expertise combined with affordable development prices, Eastern Europe is a great place to start searching for a development team.
 For example, companies from Ukraine are well-known for providing top talent and the ability to find even the rarest specialists, such as AI and machine learning developers.
 You can hire a dedicated development team to work on your product exclusively.